This gilded, garden-inspired wedding felt like a dessert-filled fairy tale.

 "I made tons of sugar flowers ahead of time, which took weeks to complete.
 I ended up finishing the cake three days before the wedding, and it is definitely my favorite I've made to date!" she continues.
 "My favorite part of it was the sugar blueberries, which represent my granny—we also used to go blueberry picking with her, and I know she would have loved to be at my wedding.
 And since the cake was Styrofoam, I ordered a custom made acrylic box to store and display it in our home forever!"

 Mike and Jenna wanted to pay homage to their favorite book series—Harry Potter—on their big day.
-They served butterbeer macaroons and cream puffs on their decadent dessert table.
-Other treats included mini cookie sandwiches, in addition to additional macaroon and cream puff flavors.
+They served butterbeer macarons and cream puffs on their decadent dessert table.
+Other treats included mini cookie sandwiches and cream puffs.

 Swipe here for next slide